Why Egil's Saga is not describing Brunanburh

 X

 The translators should be the control group.
 They are battlefield-agnostic, and they have no narrative to promote.
 One of them, Alistair Campbell, says: “it is evident that Egils Saga must be treated with the greatest caution and that none of its statements relative to the battle on Vinheithr must be taken as true of the battle of Brunanburh unless they are confirmed by independent sources”.
-Fellow translators Christine Fell and Gwyn Jones also think that Egil’s Saga’s battle might represent a largely fictional representation of Brunanburh that cannot be trusted.
+Fellow translators Christine Fell and Gwyn Jones also think that Egil’s Saga’s battle might be a largely fictional representation of Brunanburh that cannot be trusted.
 Eddison, Óskarsdóttir and Palsson, through the simple recourse of mapping Egill’s chronology, reckon that Egil’s Saga is not describing Brunanburh.
 We will return to this in the next section.

 Evidence that Egill was not at Brunanburh